Is there a magic formula for how to raise successful children?

 4. Limit Social Media and Electronics.
 Things like social media and texting have hurt the way children interact with each other and with adults.
 Encourage your children to have emotional intelligence.
 This means picking up the phone or sending a good “old fashioned” card to a friend for their birthday instead of a text.
 Teach them to resolve problems in person and not over email or publicly through Facebook.
 For those who do have social media, know all of their passwords and continuously monitor their profiles.
 Set firm times on when to unplug electronics in the evenings before bed.

 5. Show an Interest in their School, Education, and Interests.
 Make the time to attend Open House, parent-teacher meetings, school plays, science fairs, field trips, and sporting events.
 Consider joining the PTA.
-While this can be more difficult for working parents, make it a priority to show your children that their education and interests are important.
+While this can be more difficult for working parents, make it a priority to show your children that their education and interests are important, increasing parent engagement in schools and therefore giving the option to your child to lead a successful path through education.

 6. Do Not Live Vicariously Through Your Children.
 Just because you dreamed of being a star quarterback does not mean your son wants to sweat and hang out in the locker room.
 If your son wants to take theater, so be it.
 If your daughter wants to play football, make sure she has a chance to do so.
 Their dreams are theirs; your dreams are yours.
 See also: